chemouna/clojure-functions-study/README.md

 inside the function the letfn is declared in  (not only inside the letfn square brackets like with let) and it's used only for functions.

-- if you need mutual recursion through your local functions, you'll have to letfn them either way. example :
+- if you need mutual recursion(mutual recursion is a form of recursion where two functions or data types, are defined in terms of each other) through your local functions, you'll have to letfn them either way. example :
 ```clojure
 (defn ring [n]